micromatch/.github/README.md

 # .github

-Default files for the .github directory.
+Default files for the .github directory in all Micromatch projects.